Medtronic SugarIQ

 Lessons Learned

-Having a daughter with T1D gave me empathy — but I still needed to research every other user type to design well.
-Personal experience can blind you as easily as it informs you.
+Having a daughter with T1D gave me empathy.
+But I still needed to research every other user type to design well.
+The lesson: personal experience can blind you as easily as it informs you.

 Let's work together